 Unpredictable customer demand and uncertainty feel very much a part of everyday life at the moment.
-For many businesses, staff costs are the single largest expenditure, so balancing spend against output is a key consideration – particularly in sectors where the order book is a lesser-known quantity – and the topic of redundancies is often discussed.
+For many businesses, staff costs are the single largest expenditure, so balancing spend against output is a key consideration – particularly in sectors where the order book is a lesser-known quantity, and the topic of redundancies is never too far from the agenda.

 Many businesses may find themselves looking at what they need to do to adapt and help to safeguard their future.
 This is no mean feat.

 So what can you do to reduce costs and avoid a situation where a headcount reduction via redundancy is necessary?
 First let’s start with options.